Kaikai Kitan

 "Kaikai Kitan" (廻廻奇譚) is a song recorded by Japanese singer Eve.
 It was released on October 3, 2020 by Toy's Factory.
 It was used as the first opening theme for the anime series Jujutsu Kaisen.

 Background and production

 On August 11, 2020, it was announced that the single would be used as the opening theme song for the anime series Jujutsu Kaisen, which would begin airing from October.
 The release date was revealed on September 19, and at the same time, the third promotional video of the animation using this song was released on YouTube.

-It was Eve's first release after his last song 10 months earlier.
+It was Eve's first release (and best) after his last song 10 months earlier.
 The singer, who had been reading the manga for some time, said he was "impressed" that his song was chosen as the opening song, and commented as follows:

 There were many moments when Itadori's life and fights made me reflect.
 I was thinking about how I could accompany this energetic work, and so I created the music.